Australian Public Sector Integrity Frameworks: Rebuilding Trust Amid Ongoing Scrutiny

 A robust integrity framework typically includes:

-• A tailored code of conduct: Going beyond the APS values and code of conduct, this outlines how your agency defines and enforces expected behaviour in real-world scenarios.
-It should include guidance for grey areas, such as conflicts of interest, use of discretion and ethical dilemmas in service delivery.
-It supports ethical conduct in the APS through practical guidance, helping guide staff in complex, high-risk situations.
+• A tailored code of conduct: Going beyond the APS values and code of conduct, outline how the agency defines and enforces expected behaviour in real-world scenarios.
+A tailored code of conduct should include guidance for grey areas, such as conflicts of interest, use of discretion and ethical dilemmas in service delivery.
+It supports ethical conduct in the agency through practical guidance, helping guide staff in complex, high-risk situations.

 • Training and capability-building: Regular, role-specific ethics training that doesn’t stop at onboarding.
 Some agencies now embed integrity modules into leadership development or require scenario-based workshops for higher risk functions.
 The Australian Public Service Academy also plays a critical role by providing foundational and advanced learning in public sector ethics, supporting the development of a consistent and high-integrity culture across the APS.

-• Transparent reporting and escalation mechanisms: Integrity issues often fail to surface because the reporting process is unclear or perceived as unsafe.
+• Transparent reporting and escalation mechanisms: Clear and accessible reporting processes that surface integrity issues and are perceived as safe.
 Agencies should evaluate whether their current systems encourage or discourage staff to speak up and whether follow-through is visible and effective.

-• Alignment with broader internal controls: When aligned effectively with other internal controls, such as enterprise risk management, fraud and corruption control plans and protective security measures, integrity frameworks function as a key risk management tool and help create a more cohesive and resilient approach to governance, risk and accountability.
+• Alignment with broader internal controls: A framework that is aligned effectively with other related internal controls, such as enterprise risk management, fraud and corruption control plans and protective security measures.
+An integrity framework should function as a key risk management tool and help create a more cohesive and resilient approach to governance, risk and accountability.

 Several public sector governance models are already in motion.
 The ANAO’s 2024-25 Integrity Framework[6] and the “Towards Integrity Maturity” initiative[7] provide public sector models that can be adapted based on an agency’s size, function, complexity and risk appetite.